What Are Social Security Benefits And How To Determine If You Are Eligible

 |Parent(s) of worker||62 or over||Parents were dependent on deceased worker's support|

 When you file your claim for benefits, you may be asked to submit proof of age, family relationship, school attendance, and, in some cases, citizenship.
 These documents will be used to support your application for benefits and determine if you are eligible for them.

-How you can file for benefits Social Security benefits are not automatic.
+Social Security benefits are not automatic.
 To receive benefits, you must apply for them online or by making an appointment at your local Social Security office or by calling the SSA (see below).
 You should file promptly in person, by mail, or by phone.

 - For retirement benefits: The SSA recommends that you apply for benefits three months before you want your benefits to start.